-Well, to be precise, the top, sides, and back of this uke— 20TM-CE—are made of solid mahogany.
+Well, to be precise, the top, sides, and back of this uke are made of solid mahogany.
 It’s one of the best stage-ready ukes you’ll ever find.
 It gives you the opportunity to expand your musical horizons.
-No matter if you’re just a beginner or gigging player, you’ll find this tenor cutaway tenor ukulele satisfactory in every way.
+No matter if you’re just a beginner or gigging player, you’ll find this tenor cutaway ukulele satisfactory in every way.

-Unlike other ukes, this one boasts a low-battery indicatory that will keep you informed on the battery level.
-Plus, you can fine-tune the sound using treble, bass, and volume adjuster.
-Not just that, being a lightweight uke, you won’t have to put too much burden on your shoulder (if you’re using a strap) or your hands if you’re simply holding it.
+Unlike other ukes, this one boasts a low-battery indicator that will keep you informed on the battery level.
+Plus, you can fine-tune the sound using treble, bass, and volume adjusters.
+On top of that, being a lightweight uke, you won’t have to put too much burden on your shoulder (if you’re using a strap) or your hands if you’re simply holding it.

 Aesthetics has been taken to the next level, thanks to its one-of-a-kind cutaway design.
-Plug-and-play capability is what sets it apart from most ukuleles we’ve reviewed.
+Plug-and-play capability is another thing that sets it apart from most ukuleles we’ve reviewed.
 The sound you hear out of this uke is perfectly balanced—a combination of highs and lows.
-It’s a perfect choice for those stringed instrument aficionados who are looking for the best tenor ukulele under $200.
+It’s a perfect choice for those stringed instrument aficionados who are looking for the best tenor ukulele around $200.